Electric motorsport: Pikes Peak International Hill Climb

 2015 for the first time in the history of the race was an electric car to win the race outright.
 The winning car was the Latvian team Drive eO's 3rd generation vehicle, eO PP03 with peak power of 1020 kW and peak torque of 2160 Nm, weighing 1200 kg.
 The time achieved was 9:07.222 minutes, just faster than Greg Tracey's 9:08.188 time in 2014.
 Second place was also earned by an electric car, the Tajima Rimac Automobili E-Runner Concept_One with peak power of 1100 kW, peak torque of 1500 Nm, and weighing 1500 kg.

 The winning driver Rhys Millen said in an interview that the vehicle had lost half its tractive power (due to heat) from around the halfway point.
 Based on testing the team had expected a run 30 seconds faster.

 Both the two above teams and drivers raced again in 2016, with evolutions of the vehicles, and were joined by a prototype '4-motor EV' from Acura based on the 2016 NSX production car, with heavy modifications to all-electric drive.
 The Acura, driven by Tetsuya Yamano, achieved a remarkable time for its first outing, finishing in 9:06:015 minutes, and third place overall.
 Drive eO's 4th generation vehicle, eO PP100 achieved a time of 8:57:118 minutes, improving on the previous year's time and coming second overall.
 The winning 2016 vehicle was a combustion engine Norma driven by Romain Dumas with a time 8:51:445 minutes.
 The Norma has similar power to weight ratio to the PP100, but weighs half as much and as a result has better traction in corners.
 Dumas' team also won in an earlier version of the same vehicle in 2014 with a time of 9:05:801 minutes, thus improving by some 14 seconds over 2 years technological evolution.
 The Drive eO vehicle improved by some 10 seconds in one year, over its 2015 time.

-In 2018, the outright winner was the all-electric I.D.
+In 2018, the outright winner was the all-electric Volkswagen I.D.
 R Pikes Peak Prototype driven by Romain Dumas, in new overall record time 7:57.148 minutes.
 The previous track record stood at 8:13.878 minutes, driven by Sébastien Loeb in the 2013 Peugeot 208 T16 Pikes Peak.
-Now that electrics have overtaken the performance of gasoline cars on Pike's Peak, it seems likely that electric cars will continue to dominate this race from 2018 onwards.
-Electric cars are still relatively early in their motorsport development with much room for further improvement, whereas gasoline-powered cars have had over a century of development, with only incremental improvements likely to come in the future.